 Once you have determined your bracket, you will need to calculate your taxable income.
 This is done by subtracting any deductions you qualify for from your end your tax bracket, it’s time to start filling out the rest of your return!
 There are a few deductions that you can claim at this point.
 You can claim medical expenses if they exceed 3% of your net income, tuition fees if you attended post-secondary school in the year, and RRSP contributions.

-The final step in filing your Canadian personal tax return is to calculate any tax credits you may be able to claim, as well as calculate your Child Tax Benefit.
+The final step in filing your personal corporate tax return services calgary is to calculate any tax credits you may be able to claim, as well as calculate your Child Tax Benefit.
 There are a number of different tax credits that you could qualify for.
 These include the disability amount, pension income amount, and caregiver amount.

 Once you have completed the rest of your return, it’s time to sign and submit!